alanoconner/java_messenger/README.md

 > 💡 Run the server in one terminal and start multiple clients (each with a
 > unique username) in separate terminals to see message broadcasting in action.

-## Testing the Architecture in Interviews

-- Point interviewers to the [architecture document](docs/ARCHITECTURE.md) to highlight the clean layering.
-- Discuss how `ChatRoom` orchestrates the core use-case while depending only on the `ChatParticipant` port.
-- Showcase how the transport protocol is encapsulated by `PlainTextMessageFormatter` and the `Protocol` helper, making it easy to swap in JSON, gRPC, or WebSockets without touching the domain.
-- Demonstrate SOLID compliance: the client controller, formatter, and TCP classes each have a single responsibility and depend on abstractions.

 ## Contributing

 Improvements and alternative front-ends (CLI, web, mobile) can be added by